arpg/Documentation/Calibration/README.md

   * Covering the Kinect2 projector with a filter or with a sheet of paper.
   * Making the circles of the pattern darker by using an ink printer of by printing several times on the same sheet of paper.
   * Using the large calibration pattern.

+## Calibrating remote cameras

+You can calibrate and compute the relative rigid body transformation between multiple cameras connected to multiple computers over the same network.

+Let's suppose there are two or more auxiliary computers with a Kinect2 camera connected to each of them, and an additional master computer that performs the calibration.

+### Auxiliary computers

+1. Locate the [HAL](https://github.com/arpg/HAL) application `CamToNode` (`HAL/Applications/CamToNode`).
+2. Run the `CamToNode` program to export the images of the Kinect2 camera over the network.
+For example, to export the infrared image, you may do:

+        ./CamToNode -node aux_i -topic images -fps 30 -cam convert:[range=ir2]//freenect2:[rgb=0,ir=1,depth=0]//

+  This will export infrared images to the local network through the address `aux_i/images`.
+Change the node name `aux_i` to some name that is unique in your network.
+For example, `aux_1` for auxiliary computer 1, `aux_2` for auxiliary computer 2, etc.

+### Master computer

+Run Vicalib with the `join` driver to join several stream of images.
+For example, to acquire images from two auxiliary computers, you may do:

+    ./vicalib -grid_preset 1 -cam "join://node://aux_1/images&node://aux_2/images"

+Each `node://aux_i/images` URL retrieves images from the network resource with name `aux_i` and topic `images`.
+The `join` driver joins all of them into a single multiple-channel image stream.

+You can concatenate as many `node` drivers as necessary for any arbitrary number of auxiliary computers by separating them with the `&` character.
+Note that the value of the `-cam` argument must be between quotes to escape the `&` in the command line.

+If there is only a single remote auxiliary computer, you can skip the `join` driver:

+    ./vicalib -grid_preset 1 -cam node://aux_1/images